SorellaLabs/brontes/book/mev_inspectors/atomic-arb.md

 The inspector retrieves transactions in the block that involve `swap`, `transfer`, `eth_transfer`, `FlashLoan`, `batch_swap` or `aggregator_swap` actions.

-### Step 2: Identify Potential Atomic Arbitrage and Classify it's Type
+### Step 2: Identify and Classify Potential Atomic Arbitrages

-We analyze the sequence of swaps in each transaction to identify and categorize potential atomic arbitrages.
-Our classification is based on the number of swaps and the relationships between the tokens involved.
+In this step, we analyze the sequence of swaps within each transaction to identify and categorize potential atomic arbitrages.

+#### Classification Criteria

+We base our classification on two main factors:

+1. The number of swaps in the sequence
+2. The relationships between the tokens involved in these swaps

+#### Arbitrage Types

+We categorize atomic arbitrages into four distinct types:

+1. **Triangle**: A circular sequence of trades returning to the starting token
+2. **Cross-Pair**: Trade sequences where one swap's output doesn't match the next swap's input.
+3. **Stablecoin**: Arbitrages involving stablecoin pairs
+4. **Long Tail**: Complex patterns not fitting the above categories

+The arbitrage type will determine the filtering conditions applied in the subsequent steps.

+> **Note:** This is by no means a comprehensive list of atomic arbitrage types.
+If you have discovered atomic arbitrages that do not fit these criteria, please let us know.
+We would love to expand our classification to include new patterns and improve our analysis.

 We classify atomic arbitrages in these distinct types: